Are you looking for an upgrade to your NVIDIA Shield controller or a new gamepad for your Android TV?

 Best Upgrade: Sony DualSense Controller

-Sony DualSense Controller: The Good
+Sony DualSense Controller: Pros

 The controller comes with haptic motion sensing and vibration feedback.
 So if you’re the kind of gamer that physically leans into corners while you’re driving, now that’s actually going to transfer to the game itself.
-It’s worth noting though, that support for that feature may be limited on Android games.
+It’s worth noting that support for that feature may be limited on Android games.

 The gamepad has a rich feature set that includes motion controls and customization options such as vibration feedback levels.
 Its slim design with textured handles improves grip, while the touchpad on top makes it easy to navigate without removing your thumbs from the analog sticks.